KyloIO/kylo-docs/about/KyloFrequentlyAskedQuestions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Kylo supports event-based triggering of feeds based on preconditions or rules.
 One can define rules in the UI that determine when to run a
-feed such as “run when data has been processed by feed a and feed b and
+feed, such as “run when data has been processed by feed a and feed b and
 wait up to an hour before running anyway”.
 We support simple rules up to
 very complicated rules requiring use of our API.